TylorS/typed/src/common/readme.md

-# @typed/fp/common
+# @fp/common

-A number of types and functions that either are used in multiple other `@typed/fp` modules or that don't have quite fit into them.
+A number of types and functions that either are used in multiple other `@fp` modules or that don't have quite fit into them.